Manaye/mc-exercise/FUBAR.md

 The oak trees
 the pine wood

 bob doesn't suck.
-I'm sorry bob
+I'm sorry bob is really the super beast

 Blah Blah Blah